Events for the Public

 We called it “Kopfsache: Test your knowledge!"
 We offered handicrafts, quizzes and hands-on experiments.
 Visitors found a varied program made to whet their appetite for science and research that surely left everyone curious for more!

-Additional highlights this year include opportunities to got a glimpse behind the scenes of research.
+Additional highlights this year include opportunities to get a glimpse of the behind the scenes of research.
 Tours of diverse labs, and a variety of exhibits and lectures rounded out the experience for a fun-filled evening.

 Some impressions of the LNDW 2019: